Scrapbook ~ Wildlife walks throughout the year

 of Man TT.

-from Shivalaya to Namche Bazaar and every part of it was beautiful with wildlife
+8 day walk from Shivalaya to Namche Bazaar and every part of it was beautiful

-everywhere, fruit orchards, large valleys, suspension bridges, terraced hills
+with wildlife everywhere, fruit orchards, large valleys, suspension bridges,

-and welcoming places to stay in small villages.
-There are a lot of mule trains
+terraced hills and welcoming places to stay in small villages.
+There are a lot

-running back and forth supplying all of the villages and moving things up to
+of mule trains running back and forth supplying all of the villages and moving

-Namche and they are a bit smelly.
-The trail is difficult and is either going
+things up to Namche and they are a bit smelly.
+The trail is difficult and is

-straight up or straight down, it is mostly over rock and it is completely
+either going straight up or straight down, it is mostly over rock and it is

 The higher places after

-Namche, are extremely cold (I went in winter and the nights are bitterly cold)
+Namche, are extremely cold (I went in winter and some nights were -30C)

 and you need to be prepared with proper clothing and a really good sleeping bag.